tazzaoui/gc/README.md

 ```

 ## Testing with Valgrind
-1. Use the `Makefile` to invoke valgrind in order to check for memory leaks
+1. Use the `Makefile` to invoke valgrind in order to check for memory leaks: there should be none
 ```
 $ make check
 ==14060==